 The above excerpt was taken from a book that bears Grandpa’s name.
-I didn’t write the book, but was asked to take credit it for it so that I could explain it to others who wanted to know more about it.
+I didn’t write the book, but I was asked to take credit it for it.
+This was done so that I could explain the book to others who wanted to know more about it.
 The book is called, 666, The Mark of America, Seat of the Beast—The Apostle John’s New Testament Revelation Unfolded.
 Grandpa is legally recognized as the book’s Author and Proprietor.
 (Proprietor means owner.)

 Believe it or not, one of Grandpa’s mentors lived upon this earth during the early 19th Century and was also legally recognized as a book’s Author and Proprietor.
 Here’s an actual photo of the book’s first printed proof of its Title Page:

 Yep, “Joseph Smith, Junnior [sic], AUTHOR AND PROPRIETOR.

 Joseph Smith wrote the Book of Mormon and became its legal author and owner in the exact same way and for the same reason that Grandpa became the legal author and owner of the 666 book mentioned above, and also The Sealed Portion.
 Yep, Grandpa was the “Man From Joe’s Bar and Grill” who wrote these books.

 Grandpa would become the author and owner of other books associated with the Marvelous Work and a Wonder®.
 In fact, the original Book of Mormon, is actually a part of the MWAW … but shhhhhhhhhhhhhhhhhhhh … don’t tell the LDS/Mormons who have been tricked into believing that it is not.
 Oh, yes!
 It is!
 The world will be convinced of this by reading another book that Grandpa was asked to help publish—A New American Religion, How and Why the Real Illuminati® Created the Book of Mormon.